11 Common Mistakes Everyone Makes When Hooking Up For The First Time

 While you don't have to map out the entire relationship's future before hooking up, you might take a quick moment to get on the same page, and ensure you're both thinking (roughly) the same thing.

 Is this just going to be a fun experience for the night, or are you looking for a long-term partner?
 If it's weighing heavy on your mind, let them know.

 While everyone wants to be "good in bed," a healthy and exciting hook up is so not about that.
 In fact, the moment you can let it all go and have fun, the better.
 After all, "nobody is supposed to know anybody's body yet," psychoanalyst Dr. Claudia Luiz, tells Bustle.
 "If it isn't a little awkward, something's wrong."

 Sure, you might have amazing chemistry right off the bat, and feel as if everything falls into place.
 But if it's clunky, if you need to take a break, if you aren't sure which position to try, or just so happen to bash foreheads mid-makeout, never fear.
 It happens to everyone, and is nothing to be ashamed of.

 5. Doing Something You're Not Comfortable With

-In the heat of the moment, it can be difficult to figure out what you're comfortable doing — and sometimes even more difficult to say "no" or "not yet."
-That's why it's so important to set up boundaries ASAP, certified life coach Cassandra James tells me.
-Go in knowing what you'll feel comfy doing, as well as what's not going to be OK.
+In the heat of the moment, it can be difficult to figure out what you're comfortable doing, and sometimes even more difficult to say "no" or "not yet," why is why it's so important to set up boundaries before getting too far in, certified life coach Cassandra James, tells Bustle.

 6. Not Paying Attention To Your Own Needs

-While the hook up is obviously about all involved, try not to focus solely on your partner.
-As Geter tells me, staying tuned into your own needs and desires (you know, multitasking) is where it's at.
+While a hook up will obviously be about those involved, try not to focus solely on your partner, and forget about yourself.
+As Geter says, staying tuned into your own needs and desires (you know, multitasking) is where it's at.